Do You Need to Take the GRE for Community College Applications?

 The GRE is the Graduate Record Exam and it is the test that is most commonly required for graduate school admission – hence the name.
 Similar to the ACT and the SAT, the GRE is divided into three main sections: analytical writing, verbal, and quantitative.
 The analytic writing section comes first and, to complete this section, you must read a paragraph about a general issue and then respond in writing.
 Those who score the test look for evidence of sound reasoning skills and the ability to provide examples to support your views – you have 30 minutes to complete this portion of the test.

-After the analytical writing section comes the verbal section – this section tests your vocabulary as well as your ability to use proper grammar and to comprehend written material.
+The analytical writing section comes after the verbal section.
+This section tests your vocabulary as well as your ability to use proper grammar and to comprehend written material.
 In taking this section of the test you’ll be asked to answer questions involving analogies, sentence completion, and antonyms.
 You may also need to respond to some questions to test your reading comprehension.
 Finally, the math or “quantitative” section of the GRE follows the verbal section.
 In this section, you will be tested on your ability to use quantitative reasoning skills and to solve different kinds of math problems.

 Another important thing you need to know about the GRE is that there are two versions – the General Test and the Subject Test.
 The General Test is the one that has already been described – it measures your analytical writing, verbal, and quantitative reasoning skills.
 The GRE subject test, on the other hand, measures your skills in specific subject areas.
 The GRE subject test is available in six different subjects: biology, chemistry, English literature, mathematics, physics, and psychology.
 Whereas the general test measures your overall education, the GRE subject tests are generally geared toward students who already have an undergraduate degree in a relevant field.